PoTiwi/WebAssembler/README.md

 ### Stack

-The VM provides a simple built-in value stack separate from memory.
+The VM has a simple built-in value stack separate from memory.

 ```asm
 push x0    ; push x0 onto the stack
 pop  x0    ; pop top of stack into x0
 ```

-Subroutine calls (`bl` / `call`) use the VM's internal call stack, not the value stack, so you don't need to manage return addresses manually.
+Subroutine calls (`bl` / `call`) use the VM's internal call stack, not the value stack, so you don't need to manage return addresses yourself.

 ---

 ### Data Directives

 These embed data into the bytecode stream.
-The VM steps over them at runtime.
+The VM skips over them at runtime.

 ```asm
 .word  #0xDEADBEEF   ; embed a 32-bit value